maksyuki/TaichiGAME/README.md

 2. taichi>=0.8.0, because:
     - for support taichi's new features
     - now TaichiGAME don't use the new GGUI `(taichi0.8+ intro)`, so you maybe can use lower version taichi(such as `taichi0.7+`).
     - **NOTE:** some TaichiGAME's API is based on specific taichi features.
-In views of the rapid development of taichi, we don't have much enery and time to maintain TaichiGAME to adapt or be compatiable to multiple different major version of taichi.
+In views of the rapid development of taichi, I don't have much enery and time to maintain TaichiGAME to adapt or be compatiable to multiple different major version of taichi.
 It can make TaichiGAME too verbose.
-So we decide to **ONLY maintain TaichiGAME to adapt to current major verion plus one latest previous major verion of taichi**.
-For now, because a major version of taichi has not been released yet, we decide to **CHANGE** the 'major version' of previous policy into 'minor version'.
-Specifically, we develop and test all features of TaichiGAME in `taichi0.8+` , and **ONLY** maintain compatible version of TaichiGAME to `taichi0.7+`, the TaichiGAME based on `taichi<0.7+` will no longer be maintained.
+So I decide to **ONLY maintain TaichiGAME to adapt to current major verion plus one latest previous major verion of taichi**.
+For now, because a major version of taichi has not been released yet, I decide to **CHANGE** the 'major version' of previous policy into 'minor version'.
+Specifically, I develop and test all features of TaichiGAME in `taichi0.8+` , and **ONLY** maintain compatible version of TaichiGAME to `taichi0.7+`, the TaichiGAME based on `taichi<0.7+` will no longer be maintained.

 ## Install